-A lot of women find themselves undergoing breast reconstruction with the hope of improving their breast or at least restoring it to its full and more desirable form.
+A lot of women find themselves undergoing breast reconstruction with the hope of improving their breast or at least restoring it to a more desirable form.
+But it’s important to research and be aware of how this can be achieved.
 In any case breast revision surgery can be classified into two types depending on how and when the operation is performed – immediate breast reconstruction and delayed breast reconstruction.

 Now this begs the question – what’s the difference between the two and which type of reconstructive breast surgery should you opt for?